dpatuwo/GAProject1/README.md

 # Block Shooter

 Click on boxes, rack up kills.
-Based on the 1984 game "Wild Gunman" by Nintendo
+Inspired by the 1984 game "Wild Gunman" by Nintendo